Caring For Our Communities

 In 2017 the Poole office continued to support the Dorset and Somerset Air Ambulance and raised a total of £6076.06 for the charity.
 This year, Poole has chosen to raise funds for two local charities – Chestnut Nursery which provides meaningful work in a supportive and pressure-free environment, for adults with enduring mental illness and Dorset Mind a mental health charity that has been supporting local people with mental health difficulties since 1946.

-During 2017 the New Forest office supported Oakhaven Hospice which provides specialist palliative care and support to those facing life-limiting illness and their loved ones in both a home and hospice setting.
+During 2017, our offices supported Oakhaven Hospice which provides specialist palliative care and support to those facing life-limiting illness and their loved ones in both a home and hospice setting.
 The team took part in the New Forest Marathon to raise funds for the charity and in 2018, the office is continuing to support them.

 The Salisbury office has been supporting the Wiltshire Air Ambulance during 2017.
 In 2018 Salisbury office is raising funds for Wilton Riding for the Disabled Association who provide life- enhancing and life changing opportunities through the sport for people with a range of disabilities.